Dreamerol/Introduction-To-Programming/README.md

 # 📘 Introduction to Programming (C++)

-Programming exercises, implementations, and course materials for **Introduction to Programming** at the **Faculty of Mathematics and Informatics (FMI), Sofia University "St. Kliment Ohridski"**.
+A collection of C++ programming exercises, implementations, and reference materials covering fundamental programming concepts, algorithms, and memory management from the **C++ Programming course** at the **Faculty of Mathematics and Informatics (FMI), Sofia University "St. Kliment Ohridski"**.